 Vaser or laser liposuction changes the state of fatty tissue prior to suction, while tumescent liposuction removes fat from your body intact.
 Fat cells are targeted with modern liposuction techniques, leaving blood vessels, nerves, and other connective tissue largely unharmed.
 This reduces recovery time compared to older techniques.

-We do not perform Vaser or laser liposuction at ENRICH – we perform the gold standard tumescent technique, with over 25 years’ experience.
-Dr Rich has performed over 2,000 liposuction procedures.
+We do not perform Vaser or laser liposuction at ENRICH – we perform the tumescent technique only.

 Understanding vaser-assisted liposuction

 Vaser liposuction is performed using a special probe that emits ultrasonic waves from both the end and the sides uniformly.
 The probe is inserted just under the skin into the treatment area and moved gently around to treat the fat cells.
 The ultrasonic waves (vibrations) and heat combine the fat cells with a special saline solution that is injected into the area prior to treatment.
 This emulsifies the fat, which means the fat and the fluid become a liquid mixture, which is then suctioned out of the treatment area.